 The Best Day Trips from San Francisco

-Listing my favorite and what I reckon are the best day trips from San Francisco!
+Listing my favorites and what I reckon are the best day trips from San Francisco!

 San Francisco is one of my favorite cities to visit in the U.S. But, as one of the most-visited destinations in the country, it can get very busy!
 Even though I love spending time in San Francisco, I was born there after all – sometimes it feels too ‘hustle and bustle’ for me.
 So, if, like me, you’re keen to escape bustling San Francisco for a day, then boy, I have you covered.